Are the "murdering" hunters and the "tree-hugging" conservationists really searching for the same solution?

 People pick sides and draw battle lines, and victory, not understanding, becomes the goal.
 Hunters are accused of murder, conservationists are equated to extreme activists, people are thrown in jail, and all the while the subtle points of what could be compromised are left lying on the common ground, far below our rising voices.

 This is where many folks begin to have blurred vision.
 Hunters want many of the same things as conservationists.
 The various ecosystems inhabited by wildlife are dependent on each population having adequate food supply, shelters, etc.

 A population becoming too large or too small can easily disrupt things.
 Hunters help keep this balance in many areas, as do conservationists.
 Whether it's culling a herd or using protective seed coating on crops, both groups are playing their part to promote a balanced, healthy ecosystem.

 Working together for the good of the great outdoors

-All the while, most of us would rather concentrate on the thing both hunters and conservationists love: the great outdoors and all the natural beauty and wonder it brings to our world.
+Most of us would mirror that regard for our natural resources.
+We'd rather concentrate on the thing both hunters and conservationists love: the great outdoors and all the natural beauty and wonder it brings to our world.